corelight/zeek2es/Readme.md

   -y OUTPUTFIELDS, --outputfields OUTPUTFIELDS
                         A comma delimited list of fields to keep for the output.
 Must include ts. (default: empty string) -g, --ingestion       Use the ingestion pipeline to do things like geolocate IPs and split services.
 Takes longer, but worth it.
+  -d, --datastream      Instead of an index, use a data stream.
   -j, --jsonlogs        Assume input logs are JSON.
   -r, --origtime        Keep the numerical time format, not milliseconds as ES needs.
   -t, --timestamp       Keep the time in timestamp format.